Communication-Efficient Multimodal Federated Learning: Joint Modality and Client Selection: Experiment and Results

-\textbf{Baselines.} At the system level, we use two types of baselines for comprehensive comparisons: the traditional multimodal fusion technique and the ablation study of our method.
-We consider four state-of-the-art (SOTA) multimodal FL frameworks, encompassing data-level (e.g.,~\cite{qi2023fl}), feature-level (e.g.,~\cite{xiong2022unified}), decision-level (e.g.,~\cite{feng2023fedmultimodal}) fusion, as well as random submodel uploading (e.g.,~\cite{salehi2022flash} with uniform probabilities).
-Furthermore, to validate the effectiveness of the proposed mmFedMC, we also conduct experiments where the modality selection strategy, client selection strategy, or both strategies are substituted with random selections.
-To ensure a fair systematic comparison within the FL context, we do not incorporate various specialized techniques present in these baselines, such as co-attention mechanisms.
-All these baselines employ a uniform network architecture, specifically, an LSTM/convolution layer followed by a fully connected layer, utilizing a concatenate strategy for fusion.
+\textbf{Baselines.} At a high-level, we use two types of baselines for comprehensive comparisons: state-of-the-art (SOTA) MFL frameworks, and ablation studies of our method.
+We include five SOTA MFL frameworks in our analysis: FL-FD~\cite{qi2023fl}, MMFed~\cite{xiong2022unified}, FedMultimodal~\cite{feng2023fedmultimodal}, FLASH~\cite{salehi2022flash}, and Harmony~\cite{ouyang2023harmony}.
+Furthermore, to validate the effectiveness of the proposed MFedMC, we conduct comprehensive ablation studies in which the modality selection strategy, client selection strategy, and joint selection strategy are systematically replaced with random selection mechanisms.
+To ensure a fair systematic comparison within the FL context, we maintain consistent configurations across all methods, including identical base network architectures (LSTM for datasets (i -- iv), CNN for dataset (v)), uniform hyperparameters (learning rate, batch size, optimizer, loss function, local training epoch, etc.), among others.
+We do not incorporate various specialized techniques present in the original baseline papers, such as co-attention mechanisms, to isolate the impact of the core algorithmic differences.
+For method-specific configurations unique to individual baselines, we adopt the recommended settings from their original publications when explicitly specified, or otherwise select the most equitable configuration to ensure fair comparison.

-\textbf{Proposed mmFedMC.} For the proposed mmFedMC framework, in addition to the fundamental configurations mentioned above, these modality models do not output logarithmic probabilities but rather provide definitive predicted categories ($\widehat{\mathbb{Y}}$) for the ensemble model ($\omega$).
-The ensemble model can adopt various choices depending on the specific use case and the resources available on the client, such as voting methods, linear models, \textit{k}-nearest neighbors (\textit{k}-NN), etc. Here, we use the Random Forest (RF) as our ensemble model because of its robust interpretability.
-We perform a subsampling on the dataset, selecting $50$ samples to compute the Shapley values to reduce computational complexity.
-Note that the ensemble model, Shapley values, the modality model sizes, as well as the recency are kept private by the client and used for modality selection.
-They are neither uploaded to the server nor does the server possess knowledge of the client's computing methodology.
+\textbf{Our MFedMC.} For the proposed MFedMC framework, in addition to the configurations mentioned above, these modality encoders do not output logarithmic probabilities but rather provide definitive predicted categories ($\widehat{\mathbb{Y}}$) for the fusion module ($\omega$).
+We employ Random Forest (RF) as our fusion module, optimizing it to facilitate a more computationally efficient calculation of Shapley values, with the number of trees set at $N_{\omega_k}=10$.
+To further reduce computational complexity, we subsampling the dataset for each client $k$, constructing a sparse background dataset with samples $|D'_k| = 50$ for all clients $k = 1, 2, \ldots, K$, specifically to compute the Shapley values.
+The sparse background dataset is created through random sampling from the original dataset, ensuring a representative yet significantly smaller subset of the data.

 \definecolor{Gray}{gray}{0.96} \newcolumntype{a}{>{\columncolor{Gray}}c}